thenaturalwill/pfsense-analytics/README.md

 `sudo docker-compose start graylog`

-Pipelines

-The pfsense logs that arrive at graylog, the date and the time are not sent to it, storing in the timestamp field the time they arrive at the graylog itself and this date and time is in UTC format so we must modify it so that it does not there are interpretation problems in grafana time format when displaying them.

-We need to edit the pipeline of pfsense then in System/Pipelines

-Source of the rule that makes the adjustment of the timestamp that we are going to use in grafana:

-    rule "timestamp_pfsense_for_grafana"
-     when
-     has_field("timestamp")
-    then
-    // the following date format assumes there's no time zone in the string let source_timestamp = parse_date(substring(to_string(now("America/Habana")),0,23), "yyyy-MM-dd'T'HH:mm:ss.SSS");
-     let dest_timestamp = format_date(source_timestamp,"yyyy-MM-dd HH:mm:ss");
-     set_field("real_timestamp", dest_timestamp);
-    end

-We save and we have the pipeline ready to later receive the first logs.

-# Pfsense
+# 6. Configure pfSense

-We will now prepare Pfsense to send the log logs to the graylog and for this in Status/System Logs/ Settings we will modify the options that will allow us to do so.
+We will now prepare Pfsense to send logs to graylog and for this in Status/System Logs/ Settings we will modify the options that will allow us to do so.

 We go to the Remote Logging Options section and in Remote log servers we specify the ip address and the port prefixed in the content pack in the pfsense input of graylog that in this case 5442.